Governors Island Tolerance Monument-Vital National Symbol

 The French gift of the Statue of Liberty (inaugurated in 1886) transformed Bedloe Island to Liberty Island in 1956 to become an omnipresent, fundamental American symbol.

-Similarly, our proposed 50-acre canvas for the creation of a masterpiece of thematic and visual excellence―the tolerance park Historic New Amsterdam wherein situated the Tolerance Monument as its centerpiece―will transform Governors Island, over time, to Tolerance Island.
+Similarly, our proposed 50-acre canvas for the creation of a masterpiece of thematic and visual excellence―the Tolerance Park wherein situated the Tolerance Monument as centerpiece―will transform Governors Island, over time, to Tolerance Island.

 The envisaged canvas for profound creativity will explicitly acknowledge constructive pluralism-through-tolerance as an original, historic, indispensable dynamic notion in American freedom since 1624―the year in which it took root on the very place where it was planted first on Governors Island in the Western Hemisphere.